alan-turing-institute/netts/README.md

 ![Semantic speech graph example](semantic_speech_graph_example.png) *Figure 1.
 Semantic Speech Graph.
 Nodes represents an entity mentioned by the speaker (e.g. I, man, jacket).
 Edges represent relations between nodes mentioned by the speaker (e.g. see, has on).*

+Pipeline:
+- Construct semantic graphs from transcripts by running speech_graph.py on the transcript
+  - For example, create semantic graph for the fourth transcript in the dataset by running python ./speech_graph.py 3
+  - Or run speech_graph.py in bulk by running graph_tats.sh script
+- Describe graphs using describe_graphs.py (Creates graphs_data.csv)
+  - Plot basic graph measures using basic_graph_analysis.ipynb notebook
+- Count motifs in graphs by running motifs.py (Creates motif_counts.csv)
+  - Plot motif count measures using motif_analysis.ipynb notebook